-Pets, parking & parties…how to handle neighbour disputes
+Pets, parking & parties in strata…how to handle neighbour disputes

 Even the most amiable and well-intentioned neighbours can find themselves at odds with one another from time to time.
 For the most part, common neighbour disputes can be resolved without the intervention of a third party.
 In most cases, the best course of action is to sort things out with your neighbour in a friendly and informal manner and reach a compromise that is acceptable to both parties.

 The ideal approach for reconciliation is to consider each other’s point of view and any circumstances that may have created an imbalance in your views, such as your respective backgrounds, work schedules, disparate ages or beliefs.
 Many disputes stem from the differences in which we view the world and how we feel it should operate, so understanding one another’s viewpoint can really help.

 If a solution just can’t be worked out between yourselves in an informal setting, some potential courses of action are outlined below.